akhamar/voron_canbus_octopus_sb2040/README.md

 Once done power the board, wait a few second then hit the green button once.
 The board should boot in DFU mode.

-To confirm that you can simple do a `lsubs`
+To confirm that you can simple do a `lsusb`

 ![octopus 1.1 dfu mode](images/octopus_1.1_in_dfu.png)